-In waterlogged and high water table areas, pit latrines and septic tanks can, and often do, contaminate well water with human faeces.
+In waterlogged and high water table areas, pit latrines and septic tanks can contaminate well water with human faeces.
 This is a common occurrence in coastal areas with high population densities.
-In such places where open defecation on the sea shore and derelict land is the normal practise, many families want to have their own, or at least, a community latrine.
-In a crowded village, the wells and latrines would be forced to lie close together.
+In such places, open defecation on the sea shore and derelict land is the normal practice.
+Many families want to have their own, or at least, a community latrine.
+In a crowded village, the wells and latrines would be forced close together.
 If septic tanks, soakaways and pit latrines are used, the well water will inevitably become contaminated.
 Water contaminated with human faeces puts people at a high risk of cholera, dysentery, diarrhoea, jaundice, typhoid, polio and intestinal worms.
 A dry composting toilet protects water and soil and therefore helps protect the people in the community.
 Coupled with an effective hygiene awareness programme this can result in significant reductions in the occurrence of diseases.